Youded-byte/lunar-client-qt/README.md

 It is common for people to use external programs such as overlays, proxies and clients to enhance their minecraft experience.
 This launcher includes built-in support to launch such programs alongside lunar client.

 ## Performance Improvements
 This launcher is able to launch lunar client very quickly.
-The option to disable cosmetics may speed this process up even further.
 The ability to use a custom JRE and JVM arguments opens up more possibilities for performance improvements.
 You can refer to [this](https://github.com/Youded-byte/Java-Optimisations-MC/blob/main/README.md) for advice.

 ## Bugs